 CEO, ACME Corporation

-There are so many great examples and templates from some really amazing investors and founders.
+There are so many great investor update examples and investor update templates from some really amazing investors and founders: I collected some of the best investor update templates below for you:

-So at the end of this month take even just one hour.
+So at the end of this month take even just one hour to send a monthly update.
 You should keep your update short and to the point.
 Think about what you have accomplished in the last month and what you need help achieving in the next month.
 Think about the people in your life that mentor and guide you.
 Hopefully, you already have them on a mailing list.
 And then send your update.
-You will be AMAZED at the compounding effects you will receive from putting it out there!
+You will be AMAZED at the compounding effects you will receive from putting monthly updates out there!